 By planting climbers, bushes, or annuals against the base of a building, you can achieve a beautiful effect at a low cost without having to install a wall-bound trellis cable system.
-It will be enough to prepare a plant bed/ring in front of the facade, sometimes in combination with suspended trellising cables.
-Planting bushes in front of the facade is the easiest way to bring greenery to the building, and often it is the only solution for buildings with special facades insulated from the outside that cannot be drilled.
-This method also serves well as protection against graffiti.
-Here we demonstrate successful examples, arranged according to plant groups.
+These 'low' greenings are also an excellent way to cover or prevent graffiti.
+You'll simply need to create flower bed borders or single planting pits in front of your facade.
+Sometimes you can also integrate suspended trellising cables (cables that hang down from the roof creating a curtain-like situation for the plants; rope system 0050 is a good example).
+Planting bushes in front of the facade is the easiest way to bring greenery onto the building, and often it is the only solution for buildings with special facades that are insulated from the outside and cannot be drilled.
+Here we'll show you some successful examples, arranged according to plant groups.

-In the context of "modern buildings," bamboo and grasses are becoming more popular for the base of wall gardens.
+In the field of 'modern architecture,' bamboo and grasses are becoming more popular for the base of wall gardens.

 With these plants, effects can usually be achieved more quickly than with the ones mentioned above; usually their flowering is more resplendent, and above all, long-lasting.
-Sunflowers are often used in northern Germany; hollyhocks (hollyhock roses / "mallows") in the Baltic area have a long tradition.
+For example, sunflowers are often used in northern Germany, whereas hollyhocks (hollyhock roses / "mallows") have a long tradition in the Baltic area.
 The choice of plants thus always depends on the location and the regional conditions.